baetyl/baetyl/doc/us-en/tutorials/Message-transfer-among-devices-with-hub-module.md

 **Statement**

-> + The operating system as mentioned in this document is Darwin.
+- The operating system as mentioned in this document is Darwin.
-> + The MQTT client toolkit as mentioned in this document is [MQTTBOX](../Resources-download.md#mqttbox-download).
+- The MQTT client toolkit as mentioned in this document is [MQTTBOX](../Resources-download.md#mqttbox-download).

 Different from [Device-connect-to-OpenEdge-with-hub-service](./Device-connect-to-OpenEdge-with-hub-module.md), if you want to transfer MQTT messages among multiple MQTT clients, you need to configure the connect information, topic permission, and router rules.
 More detailed configuration of Hub service, please refer to [Hub service configuration](./Config-interpretation.md#local-hub-configuration).

-This document uses the TCP connection mode as an example to test the message routing and forwarding capabilities of the Local Hub Service.
+This document uses the TCP connection mode as an example to test the message routing and forwarding capabilities of the Local Hub service.

 ## Workflow